mstn/aah/README.md

 # All At Home (Aah!)

-* 🚧 WIP 🚧
-* ⚠️ This project is not currently usable ⚠️
 * 🧡 Help us! 🧡

 In Italy, during the covid lockdown, a common problem is to find food shops offering delivery service or pick-up points.
 Supermarkets and big operators are often stuck.
 Small local shops are working, but some of them are struggling for the increased demand.